alisaitbilgi/React-Boilerplate/BEFORE_EXAM.md

            case: “ADD_TODO”:
            const newStore = oldStore + action.data  //

-           Return newStore;  // returns newStore which is updated version of the oldStore.
+           return newStore;  // returns newStore which is updated version of the oldStore.
         }

 3) **Action** is an object which says reducer what to do.